iffy/generalconference/data/eng/1993-04/019-heroes/text.md

 my soul delighteth to be part of the many thousands who have gathered to learn more about our priesthood responsibilities.

-Next Monday the w ords "Play ball!" will ring out in major league baseball parks throughout the United States and Canada.
+Next Monday the words "Play ball!" will ring out in major league baseball parks throughout the United States and Canada.
 I am saddened because one of my heroes, pitcher Lynn Nolan Ryan, Jr., recently announced this baseball season would be his last.